joshuavoydik/quick-note/README.md

 # quick-note

 Welcome!
-This is a quick note taking app I build using AI tools.
+This is a quick note taking app I built using AI tools.

 Feel free to clone the repo and start building on it yourself.